For participants - coronavirus (COVID-19)

 Meal preparation and delivery

-• Participants who usually have a support worker help them prepare meals at home or help with grocery shopping, can use these funds to pay for meal preparation and delivery support for a limited time.
+• Participants who usually have a support worker help them prepare meals at home or help with grocery shopping, can use these funds to pay for meal preparation and delivery support when impacted by COVID-19.

-• We made this support more flexible to help participants during COVID-19.
+• We made this support more flexible to help participants impacted by COVID-19.
 This flexibility will now continue so you can change your arrangements for a short time.

 • We recently updated our guidelines on meal preparation .